IUSmusic/IUSassistant/README.md

 This license does not transfer ownership of the software, documentation, designs, concepts, hardware direction, brand identity, or any related intellectual property.

-## No trademark rights
+## No Trademark Rights

 This license does not grant any right to use the names I/US, IUS, I/US Music, the official logo, the visual identity, artwork, images, audio branding, or any other protected brand assets.

 Trademark and brand use are governed separately.

-## No warranty
+## No Warranty

-This software and Hardware prototype and all associated materials are provided "as is", without warranty of any kind, express or implied, including but not limited to merchantability, fitness for a particular purpose, and noninfringement.
+This software, hardware prototype, and all associated materials are provided "as is", without warranty of any kind, express or implied, including but not limited to merchantability, fitness for a particular purpose, and noninfringement.

 In no event shall the author or copyright holder be liable for any claim, damages, or other liability, whether in an action of contract, tort, or otherwise, arising from, out of, or in connection with the software or the use or other dealings in the software.

 ## Contact

-For licensing requests, commercial rights, redistribution requests, or permission to use protected brand assets, written permission must be obtained from I/US Music.
+For licensing requests, commercial rights, redistribution requests, or permission to use protected brand assets, prior written permission must be obtained from I/US Music.
+If this repository is hosted publicly on GitHub, GitHub users may have certain limited rights to view and fork the repository through GitHub’s own platform functionality, as required by GitHub’s Terms of Service.
+No permission is granted beyond those minimum platform rights unless explicit written permission is given by I/US Music.